 I originally made this recipe way back in 2016, but you know what?
 It's still great!

-I like to make them for parties, I like to have them in the fridge for snack attacks.
+I like to make dips for parties, I like to have them in the fridge for snack attacks.
 I like them to spread on sandwiches and I even like to take little pots in to work for brain fuel.
 Hell, I even like a bit of hummus on toast for breakfast.
 Maybe with a bit of tomato.
 Or avocado.
 Total maverick I know.

 Anyway, the desire for a new snack, plus some bean juice for another baking experiment, plus remembering I had fresh pesto stashed in the freezer equals this scrummy white bean hummus.

-One tin of beans makes enough dip for two people for a fairly substantial snack with some crunchy carrots and sugar snap peas, and leaves a decent pot left over to take to work that will probably last at least two more lunches.
+One tin of beans makes enough dip for two people for a fairly substantial snack with some crunchy carrots and sugar snap peas and leaves a decent pot leftover to take to work that will probably last at least two more lunches.
 Pretty impressive for a 50p can of beans & a bit of flavour pimping.

-- 1 Tin Cannellini Beans ,
+- 1 Tin Cannellini Beans (,)

-- 1 Tbs tahini
+- 1 Tbs tahini (OPTIONAL!!! )

 - 1 garlic clove

 - 4 Tbs Pesto

 - Drain the tin of beans